-AT&T's 4G LTE network now live in several new markets, expanded in othersAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's 4G LTE network now live in several new markets, expanded in othersAlex Wagner - Editorial Director of News and Content

 Today may just be a regular ol' Tuesday for some folks, but for AT&T customers in a handful of different cities scattered across the U.S., today is officially "4G LTE Day."
 AT&T has announced that its LTE network is now live in several new markets and that it's also expanded the existing LTE coverage in some other areas.
 Here's the full list of new and expanded locales that've been announced so far today:

 - Centralia, Wash.